Mapping a Beauty R1 Bluetooth Remote to Kodi on Batocera

 - Track

 pre_ybeforeBTN_LEFT=1— ifabs(pre_y) < 100, it’s the Camcorder button → sendKEY_ESC.
-Otherwise it’s a nav key or center. direction_sentflag — once a direction has been emitted, suppress the implicit ENTER that would fire onBTN_LEFT=0.
+Otherwise it’s probably a nav key or center. direction_sentflag — once a direction has been emitted, suppress the ENTER that would follow onBTN_LEFT=0.

 Key mapping